airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Real-World OSINT and OPSEC Examples

 - **Criminals**
-    - *Sony Pictures Hack (2014):* Used OSINT on staff and infrastructure for phishing and breach.
+    - *Sony Pictures Hack (2014):* Used OSINT on staff and infrastructure for phishing and breach. [^dojnk]
-    - *Ashley Madison Breach (2015):* Used OSINT to leak sensitive user data, causing blackmail and public exposure.
+    - *Ashley Madison Breach (2015):* Used OSINT to leak sensitive user data, causing blackmail and public exposure. [^ftcamd]
 - **Civilians**
-    - *Identifying Russian Soldiers:* Used facial recognition and open-source images to ID participants in conflicts.
+    - *Identifying Russian Soldiers:* Used facial recognition and open-source images to ID participants in conflicts. [^guardian]
-    - *BBC Cameroon Investigation:* Used metadata and geolocation to verify military abuses.
+    - *Cameroon Investigation:* Used metadata and geolocation to verify military abuses. [^hrwcam]
 - **Law Enforcement**
-    - *Tracking Stolen Property:* Monitored online marketplaces to recover stolen goods.
+    - *Tracking Stolen Property:* Monitored online marketplaces to recover stolen goods. [^police1]
     - *ShadowDragon’s SocialNet:* Mapped social networks from 200+ sources to aid investigations. [^dhsfoia]
 - **OPSEC Failures**
     - *Guccifer 2.0:* Forgot to activate VPN, exposing real IP and identity. [^doj]